-Cruise ships have been – and remain – places where they make sanitization a priority and commitment to high cleaning standards.
+Cruise ships have been – and remain – places where they make sanitization a priority and commit to high cleaning standards.

 Protecting Your Investment: It's Safe to Book a Cruise Right Now

 Of course, you're concerned about protecting the money you invest to take a vacation.
-Another reason cruises are the safest way to travel right now is cruise lines' great rebooking policies.
+Another reason cruises are a safe way to travel is cruise lines' great rebooking policies.
 In this regard, it’s one of the best options out there.
-We're cruising now too and practice what we preach.
+We have continued to cruise in 2021 and 2022 and will continue cruising; we practice what we preach.

 We book with confidence: We know the policies of the cruise lines we're interested in, in case we need to rebook because of COVID.
-Additionally, we know the policy of the cruise line in case they need to reschedule our cruise for any reason.
+Additionally, we know the cruise line's policy in case they need to reschedule our cruise for any reason.

-Cruise lines’ policies have changed with the times and many will allow you to rebook without penalty before your sailing.
+Cruise lines’ policies have changed with the times, and many will allow you to rebook without penalty before your sailing.
 Some even reward you with more Future Travel Credits (FTC) if they need to reschedule your cruise because of COVID.
-For instance, many river cruises rebooked guests from 2020 cruises for 2021 and beyond with 125% FTC.
+For instance, many river cruises rebooked guests from 2020/2021 cruises for 2022, 2023 and beyond with 125% FTC.

-Tips to Cruises Safely and Efficiently During COVID
+Tips to Cruises Safely and Efficiently in a Post-COVID World

 Periodically check your cruise line’s policies before you sail